 Allow me to focus on the perfume Freudian Wood- created by Mark Buxton.
 This is what I came for, right?
 This is the official description by WienerBlut:

 „In the world of Freud, wood stands for

 bosom in particular.
 A milky fragrance

 with animalic and lactonic notes

 Cumin, Costus, Mimosa, Sandalwood,

 My olfactory impression: This perfume is composed of intriguing notes, playful and powdery at the same time, with a very sensual woody aftertaste.
 It is seductive in a refined and elegant way.
 The first note that strikes me is Mimosa but it is layered upon Cypress, which is rather surprising in a good way.
-Then milk rises, almost buttery milk, warm, combined with Cumin making it creamy and caressing, soft and gentle as skin on skin.
+Then milk rises, almost buttery milk, warm, combined with Cumin making it creamy and caressing, soft and gentle as the skin on skin.
 Ambergris plays softly but quite strong and sandalwood is present but not loud.
-It is like a dream after which you wake up smiling: sensual, warm, encompassing but providing a joy of life feeling and making you feel good in your own skin.
+It is like a dream after which you wake up smiling: sensual, warm, encompassing but providing joy of life feeling and making you feel good in your own skin.
 Longevity is very good and sillage noticeable.
-I feel I could wear it all year around, morning to evening.
+I feel I could wear it all year round, morning to evening.
 It works very well on me in cold weather, and I can’t wait to test it on a warm Spring day.